sidprasad/spytial-clrs/JUPYTERLITE.md

 For `spytial-diagramming`:
 - If it's pure Python, it should work out of the box
 - If it has native dependencies, they need to be available in Pyodide
-- Users may need to manually install it in the notebook with: `%pip install spytial-diagramming`
+- Users may need to manually install it in the notebook with: `%pip install -q spytial-diagramming`

 ## Testing